 #11: Sunscreen Primer

-When it comes to the care of our skin, we believe comfort is key.
+When it comes to the care of our skin, we believe comfort and protection is key.
 Our daily sunscreen application should be smooth and easy, but some of the ingredients in these formulas can feel a little drying.

 #12: PM Hand Treatment

 Alas – we think we’ve found a miracle remedy!
-In the evening we’ll spend a few minutes giving extra attention to our hands, by bringing down our face scrub.
+In the evening, we’ll spend a few minutes giving extra attention to our hands, by bringing down our face scrub.
 Once or twice a week, using your Acai Pulp Facial Scrub can help to condition and smooth the hands.

 We follow exfoliation with a rich hand buttercream, loaded with natural ingredients like cocoa butter and our not-so-secret crush, argan oil.
 Lock in your layer of hand cream with conditioning argan oil, to keep hand moisture preserved overnight.
 Add a pair of bamboo or cotton gloves to make sure nothing transfers to the bedsheets!